If you're experiencing a mental health emergency please see support in a crisis.

 Mind Legal Line

-Telephone: 0300 466 6463 between 9am and 6pm, Monday to Friday.
+Tel: 0300 466 6463 from 9am to 6pm, Monday to Friday.
 Legal information and general advice on mental health related law.

 Rethink mental illness advice line